facebookincubator/velox/velox/docs/develop/types.rst

 and an 8-byte field to store the remaining string (after the prefix) in-line or a pointer to the full string out-of-line.
 Refer :doc:`vectors </develop/vectors>` for how vectors of StringView are stored.

+Velox allows users to define custom types by extending the OPAQUE type.
+An opaque type must be specified wih an unique `std::type_index`.
+Values for this type must be provided as `std::shared_ptr<T>` where T is a C++ type.

+UNKNOWN types are commomly used when type inference fails during runtime.
+For example: An unsupported Type from another system say Spark can be mapped to the UNKNOWN Velox type.

 Logical Types
 ~~~~~~~~~~~~~